Graphic with new hire intent graphics

 Ready, Set, Track

-With the recent slew of layoffs, budget cuts, and the looming recession, the era of growth at all costs seems to be on its last legs.
+Pipeline goals remain aggressive even as budgets tighten, which means sales and marketing teams need efficient sources of qualified pipeline.
 For now.
 But aggressive pipeline goals mean it's reasonable to expect sales and marketing teams to keep foraging for new sources of pipeline.

-So, if you’re sleeping on the new hire signal event or unsure of its impact on your bottom line, you’re ignoring its massive potential.
+If you're not tracking new hire signals yet, you're missing a reliable source of qualified pipeline with conversion rates that typically outperform standard outbound by 2-3x.
 Your PPC costs go up as you scale.
 And your SDRs can only spend so much time personalizing cold outreach.

 The "new hire" sales signal guarantees you: